 NOTE: The features described in this article are only available to Enterprise customers who have purchased the Scale add-on.

-You can also see the raw events seen for your project for last month and the current month, along with the number of events after sampling.
+You can see the raw events seen for your project for last month and the current month, along with the number of events after sampling.
 This provides you with real-time access to event volume.

 NOTE: Sampling does not apply to PROPCOUNT results.